ryyHardy/frontend-mentor-social-links-profile/README.md

   color: var(--off-black);
 }
 ```
-I'm believe I used em units a lot more this time.
+I believe I used em units a lot more this time.
 I heard that they are really good for padding and margins, so I decided to find more ways to use them.

 As for the HTML, it was a lot of the usual challenges I have such as figuring out what tags to use for my text (h1, h2, p, etc) and my continued obsession with the figure element.